moby/moby/docs/userguide/networking/dockernetworks.md

 The `host` network adds a container on the hosts network stack.
 You'll find the network configuration inside the container is identical to the host.

-With the exception of the the `bridge` network, you really don't need to interact with these default networks.
+With the exception of the `bridge` network, you really don't need to interact with these default networks.
 While you can list and inspect them, you cannot remove them.
 They are required by your Docker installation.
 However, you can add your own user-defined networks and these you can remove when you no longer need them.
-Before you learn more about creating your own networks, it is worth looking at the `default` network a bit.
+Before you learn more about creating your own networks, it is worth looking at the default `bridge` network a bit.

 ### The default bridge network in detail